mrazomej/phd/src/chapter_04/section_08_hill_fits.md

 \frac{\left( \frac{c}{K} \right)^n}{1 + \left( \frac{c}{K} \right)^n},
 \label{eq:ch4_eq27}
 $$
-where, as in the main text, the leakiness represents the minimum fold-change, the dynamic range represents the difference between the maximum and minimum fold-change, $K$ is the repressor-inducer dissociation constant, and $n$ denotes the Hill coefficient that characterizes the sharpness of the curve ($n > 1$ signifies positive cooperativity, $n = 1$ denotes no cooperativity, and $n < 1$
+where, as in Chapter 2, the leakiness represents the minimum fold-change, the dynamic range represents the difference between the maximum and minimum fold-change, $K$ is the repressor-inducer dissociation constant, and $n$ denotes the Hill coefficient that characterizes the sharpness of the curve ($n > 1$ signifies positive cooperativity, $n = 1$ denotes no cooperativity, and $n < 1$